 Louise sur Cour

 $$$ Near the north end of Avenue Louise, Louise sur Cour is ideally located for exploring the historic center of Brussels and the cute areas in Ixelles and Saint-Giles.
-The hotel gets exceptional ratings from travelers who appreciate the elegant surroundings, high level of service, and “all the little things” the owner does to help them have a fantastic time in Brussels.
+The hotel gets exceptional ratings from travelers who appreciate the elegant surroundings, high level of service, and “all the little things” the owner does to help them have a fantastic time.

 With air conditioning, supremely comfortable beds, and flat screen TVs, the hotel is well-appointed.
 But offerings go beyond that with each room sumptuously decorated in a different style from the next.
 Extras include bath robes, slippers, and free toiletries.
 Plus, the breakfast is outstanding.
+Note that the property is not suitable for guests with reduced mobility.
 Check reviews and prices for Louise sur Cour.

 $ Zoom Hotel is a great value.
 With its “industrial vintage style” décor, a garden courtyard, and a bar serving local Belgian beers, the hotel has much more than the basics.